Does the big button telephone require batteries or an external power source?

 Emergency Preparedness

-- AC-powered models may lose some advanced features during outages unless they have battery backups.
+- Models that are driven by AC might lose some advanced features during power blackouts if they don't have battery backups.

 Maintenance and Long-term Costs

-By carefully evaluating these factors, you can select a big button telephone that not only meets your functional needs but also aligns with your preferences for power management and maintenance.
+You can choose a big button telephone that not only meets your useful needs but also fits with how you like to manage power and maintain it by carefully considering these factors.

 Maximizing the Efficiency of Your Big Button Telephone: Power-Saving Tips and Best Practices